Add

 Aspect Webflow Webstudio

-Technical architecture, hosting and code export
+Technical architecture, hosting, and code export

-This is one of the biggest differences.
+This is one of the biggest points of divergence.

 • Webflow

-• Home hosting (efficient global CDN).
+• Managed hosting (high-performance global CDN).

 • Static code export possible (HTML/CSS/JS), but without CMS or e-commerce.